-Those who prefer to head straight to the beach of Fonte da Telha, at the southern end of Caparica (for the nude beach of Adiça or gay beach 19), may take bus 127 which departs every hour and terminates right by the beach.
+Those who prefer to head straight to the beach of Fonte da Telha or the neighboring nude beach of Adiça or gay beach 19 at the southern end of Caparica, may take bus 127 which departs every hour and terminates right by the beach.

-The stops for the 135 and 127 buses are found to the left as you exit the ferry station in Cacilhas.
+The stops for these buses are found to the left as you exit the ferry station in Cacilhas.
 You may buy tickets from the driver or from the ticket office.

 INSIDER'S TIP: Taking the bus from Cacilhas instead of Lisbon has the advantage of avoiding the heavy traffic across the bridge, and you get to enjoy a panoramic view of Lisbon along the way.

 The bus terminal in Costa da Caparica, next to the town's tallest building, known as the Torre das Argolas.

 Costa da Caparica Bus Station

 The buses stop on Costa da Caparica’s main road before terminating at the station.
 The first stop is by the more crowded beaches in the center, from where you can walk to the more recommended beach of São João on the northern side of town.
 The better beaches (Praia da Rainha, Praia do Castelo, and Praia da Cabana do Pescador) are to the south, about a 30- to 40-minute walk from the station, following the coastal road and then walking along the shore.
 To avoid the walk, take the tourist train (see below) or call an Uber.
 The trendier and more deserted beaches on the southern end of the coast (Praia da Morena, Praia da Sereia, Praia 19) are not within reasonable walking distance from the center of town.